Kudo/expo-devtools-plugin-demo/apps/demo/README.md

 2. Update **package.json**

-    - Move all `dependencies` into `devDependencies`, given that we will `export:web` later.
+    - Move all `dependencies` into `devDependencies`, given that we will `expo export:web` later.
 Most dependencies are not necessary for the app.
     - Add `homepage` field to define the exported web base URL: `"homepage": "/_expo/plugins/expo-plugin-helloworld"`.
 Note that URL should be `/_expo/plugins/{pluginName}`.

 3. Use the [`connectPluginFromDevToolsAsync` API](#devtoolspluginclient-api) to send/receive messages